TheFes/HA-configuration/include/integrations/packages/google_cast/docs/google_home_resume.md

 * Resuming an entire speaker group after a single group member has been interrupted
 * Resuming of individual group members after the speaker group has performed an action

-# Requirements
-## General
-* Home Assistant version 2022.5 is required
-* The script creates groups while running, so if you don't have any groups set up already, add `group:` to your configuration.yaml.
-## Spotify resume
-* For Spotify you need to have the [Spotify integration ](https://www.home-assistant.io/integrations/spotify/) installed, and [Spotcast ](https://github.com/fondberg/spotcast/) (available on [HACS](https://github.com/hacs/integration))
-## YouTube Music resume
-* Resume can be performed in case the custom [YouTube Music player](https://github.com/KoljaWindeler/ytube_music_player) integration is used.
-And only when YouTube music was started using that custom integration (which is quite easy now with the changes to the media panel)

 # Most recent changes
 ### Version 2022.11
 #### 🔴 BREAKING